“I don’t know what I would have done without Weldmar”: John’s Story

 We thank John for sharing his story with us.

-You can make sure we are there for people like John and Karen in future.
+Help make sure we are there for people like John and Karen in future.
 You can donate an affordable monthly gift, or play our weekly lottery for just £1 a week.
 You can even consider leaving a gift in your Will.